cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

 *Copied from milestone assignment*

-1. Team decided on basic means of communications
+1. Team decided on basic means of communications: **Done.**
-2. Team found a time slot to meet outside of the class
+2. Team found a time slot to meet outside of the class: **Done.**
-3. Front and back end team leads chosen
+3. Front and back end team leads chosen: **Done.**
-4. Github master chosen
+4. Github master chosen: **Done.**
-5. Team ready and able to use the chosen back and front-end frameworks
+5. Team ready and able to use the chosen back and front-end frameworks: **Done.**
-6. Skills of each team member defined and known to all
+6. Skills of each team member defined and known to all: **Done.**
-7. Team  lead  ensured  that  all  team  members  read  the  final  M1  and agree/understand it  before submission
+7. Team  lead  ensured  that  all  team  members  read  the  final  M1  and agree/understand it  before submission: **Done.**